dougeby/IntuneDocs/InTuneDocs/DeployUse/resolve-gpo-and-microsoft-intune-policy-conflicts.md

 If you have identified Group Policy Objects (GPOs) with settings that conflict with Intune policies, you can use either of the following filtering methods to restrict those GPOs only to computers that are not managed by Intune.

 ## Use WMI filters.
 WMI filters selectively apply GPOs to computers that satisfy the conditions of a query.
-To apply a WMI filter, deploy a WMI class instance to all computers in the enterprise before you enroll any computers in the [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] service.
+To apply a WMI filter, deploy a WMI class instance to all computers in the enterprise before you enroll any computers in the Intune service.

 ## To apply WMI filters to a GPO